Executive LLM in International Business Law

 Enterprise Risk Management and Compliance Concentration

-Executive LLM program candidates may pursue a concentration in Enterprise Risk Management and Compliance (ERMC).
+Executive LLM Program candidates may pursue a concentration in Enterprise Risk Management and Compliance (ERMC).
 Offered in conjunction with Metropolitan College’s Administrative Sciences master’s program, the ERMC leverages industry and academic experts in the field of risk management, business continuity, and compliance at both LAW and MET.
-This concentration is offered entirely online, with no residential components, in a mix of 7-week, intensive courses and LAW’s standard 13-week courses.
+This concentration is offered entirely online, with no residential components, in a mix of 7-week, intensive courses and LAW’s standard 14-week courses.
 These courses therefore allow for an additional element of scheduling flexibility in addition to providing immersion in this highly relevant growth field in international business law.
-Completion of the ERMC concentration also allows students to complete the Executive LLM program requirements through two, rather than the usual three, residency sessions, if desired.
 Students may also enroll in these courses individually, as all these courses will count toward the Executive LLM degree.
 These courses are offered at various times of the year, and not all courses will necessarily be available in the same calendar year.

 In order to complete the ERMC concentration, students must complete 12 or more credits from the available choices, subject to the additional requirements below: